xiyori/termvideo/README.md

 ## Usage

-If you wish to convert a video to terminal colors in your own way, you can create a custom color mapping function using numpy.
-The function receives an RGB image in numpy format (channels last) and outputs the converted image.
-Head over to `colors.cmap` module to see the examples.
+Various color mappings (ways to convert video to terminal colors) can be applied via `--cmap` option (`-c` for short).
+For example, if you wish to display a video as ASCII art, use

+`python termvideo.py FILENAME -c ascii`

+`-c bca` for a hybrid ascii and background color cmap, `-c true_color` for the full RGB color (if your terminal supports it).

-Several scaling options are available through command options.
-See full usage manual by running:
+Several scaling options are available through command options, e.g. `-s crop`, `-s stretch`.
+See the full usage manual by running:

 `python termvideo.py -h`

 ## TODO
-+ Complete README
 + Docstrings
-+ 'Crop' scaling mode